Solution to a problem of Erd\H{o}s on the chromatic index of hypergraphs with bounded codegree: Proofs of Theorems and

 We also use the following result of Molloy and Reed~\cite[Theorem~10.5]{MR02} on the list chromatic index of locally sparse graphs.
+The study of colouring locally sparse graphs was initiated by Molloy and Reed~\cite{MR1997} in their work on a conjecture of Erd\H{o}s and Ne\v{s}et\v{r}il on strong edge-colouring graphs of bounded maximum degree and in Reed's~\cite[Theorem 1]{reed1998} work on his $\omega$, $\Delta$, and $\chi$ conjecture~\cite[Conjecture 1]{reed1998}.
 This result has recently been improved in~\cite{BPP18, BJ15, HdVK20}, but we do not need these stronger versions.

 \begin{theorem}[Molloy and Reed~\cite{MR02}] Let $0 < 1/\Delta \ll \zeta \leq 1$.
 Let $G$ be a graph with $\Delta(G) \leq \Delta$.
 If every $v\in V(G)$ satisfies $e(G[N(v)]) \leq (1 - \zeta)\binom{\Delta}{2}$, then $\chi_\ell(G) \leq (1 - \zeta/e^6)\Delta$. \end{theorem}